// Remember

 MARCH 2, 2014

-Custom Settings are variables that you use in your code but set and modify outside of your code.
+Settings are variables that you use in your code but set and modify outside of

 You’re writing a trigger that sets a “Customer Service Rep” field on an Account every time there’s a high value Opportunity associated with it.
 Two things are certain: (1) The CSR on duty changes every week and (2) the threshold for a “high value” opp changes often since your company is expanding.

-A perfect use case to use Custom Settings to set the CSR on duty and the “high value” opp threshold!
+perfect use case to use Custom Settings to set the CSR on duty and the “high

-• Any non-coder admin can now modify your variables and change how your code works!
+non-coder admin can now modify your variables and change how your code

-• Show your boss that you’re thinking ahead and not just concerned with doing the bare minimum!
+your boss that you’re thinking ahead and not just concerned with doing the

 Setup >> Develop >> Custom Settings >> New